hurpey/plotlydeploy/README.md

 Results

-An interactive page, including interactive charts,  was created to visualize and explore the bacterial dataset for each volunteer as shown in Fig 1.7 and Fig 1.8 below.
-The link to the page is  https://hurpey.github.io/plotlydeploy/
+An interactive webpage, including interactive charts,  was created to visualize and explore the bacterial dataset for each volunteer as shown in Fig 1.7 and Fig 1.8 below.
+The link to the webpage is  https://hurpey.github.io/plotlydeploy/

 Fig 1.8
 <img width="861" alt="Fig 1 8" src="https://user-images.githubusercontent.com/79670933/119284120-f3bfe100-bc0c-11eb-8f31-cb33dbc76dd3.png">